Admissions

 Students may be eligible for entrance into new group training classes for a period of one-week following the start of class at the discretion of the College Director.

-Credit for Previous Training
+Credit from Previous training

 Students never having attended Daytona College must present an official transcript of record to be evaluated and considered for awarding of credit towards completion of all programs.